solwalters/npc-tracker/README.md

 ## Known Bugs: ##
 - deleting the bottom/second world in the world select removes the wrong world from the list (refresh fixes)
+- on mobile, when personality quirk is long, the text goes off the screen - probably can fix by adding overflow: scroll on the root div
+- on mobile, navbar buttons and first name last name are colliding

 ## todo: ##